 Half of men over the age of 40 will have some problems with erectile dysfunction (ED), and the prevalence increases with age.
 The good news is that there are many treatment options available from our office in Bend.

 There are many causes of ED.
 The men most at risk include smokers, men with diabetes, heart disease or high blood pressure.
 Often erectile dysfunction is an initial sign of more serious problems, so it is imperative that you see your doctor.
 Heart disease and other issues may need to be ruled out.
 The evaluation for ED is easy, and you have already started the hardest part, which is talking to a doctor about your problem.
 If you are looking at this website, you have probably spent months or years with the disease, and something has finally motivated you to see what can be done.

-When you come in to see your urologist you should understand a couple of things.
-First, this is what he does all day long, and nothing will surprise him.
+When you come to Urology Specialists of Oregon you should understand a couple of things.
+First, this is what we do all day long, and nothing will surprise us.
 Second, we can help you.
 In other words, we can get you an erection, it just depends on what treatments you wish to pursue to get there.
 The evaluation will be a detailed history and physical exam to evaluate for things like heart and blood vessel disease, and a blood test to evaluate you for low testosterone.
-A physical exam will be completed to make sure that there is no evidence of Peyronie’s disease (scarring in the penis).
 After that, the conversation turns to action.
 How can we fix this?

 E.D.
 Treatment Options in Bend, OR